Grant entitlement

 });

-The grant always succeeds.
-It overwrites any previous record for the same user and SKU, and has no prerequisite — the user need not already own anything, and no balance is checked.
+The grant always succeeds: it overwrites any prior record for the user and SKU, and checks no balance.

 Parameters